Quantum capacity analysis of finite-dimensional lossy channels: MAD channels

-Complementary channels express how information is lost to the external environment during a noisy quantum evolution (refer to \cite{StinespringDilation}).
-For complementary of MAD channels, their explicit form is found from the Kraus representations of MAD's (see e.g. \cite{holevo_book}):
+Complementary channels express how information is lost to the external environment during a noisy quantum evolution~\cite{StinespringDilation}.
+In the case of a MAD channel $\Phi_{\Gamma}$, the explicit expression of the associated complementary channel $\tilde{\Phi}_{\Gamma}$ can be obtained in terms of the Kraus representation~(\ref{equation:definition:madchannelkraus}).
+Specifically, following ~\cite{holevo_book}, we get